You are here: Urology Textbook > Prostate > BPH > Definition, epidemiology, etiology

 Etiology (Causes) of Benign Prostatic Hyperplasia (BPH)

 Prostate hyperplasia means increase in number of stromal and epithelial cells.
 For BPH, molecular data argue for a reduction of apoptosis rather than for a true cell proliferation.
-Furthermore, there is evidence for a lack of differentiation of the epithelial cells, since in spite of the increased cell number the secretion of the prostate is decreased.
+Furthermore, there is evidence for a lack of differentiation of the epithelial cells, since in spite of the increased cell number the secretion volume of the prostate is decreased.

 Androgens and BPH: